folio-org/docs/content/en/docs/Getting started/Installation/singleservernocontainers.md

 * Modules and users are prefixed with 'folio-' with this method.
 * This deployment method reduces the RAM requirement of each module to about 71MB.

-**Note:**  This installation process is still under development and it is recommended for setting up a production system.
+**Note:**  This installation process is still under development and it is NOT recommended for setting up a production system.
 At the moment, only the Okapi and backend modules are considered on this installer, the installation of Stripes has to be manually executed.

 ## System Requirements